CUBRID/cubrid-manual/en/sql/tuning.rst

         WHERE a.code = r.athlete_code
         AND a.nation_code = 'KOR';

-There are no predicates defined within the view of the query above.
+There are no predicates in the inline-view of the query above.
 If the query transformation doesn't work, the *athlete* table would have been fully scanned and joined before filtering with the condition *a.nation_code = 'KOR'*.

 However, with **Predicate Push**, if the query is transformed as follows, the optimization ensures that only fewer amounts of data are queried.